MoonZoon/MoonZoon/examples/README.md

 # MoonZoon examples

-See [development.md](../docs/development.md) for instructions on how to read the examples.
+See [development.md](../docs/development.md) for instructions on how to run the examples.